Elopement or Intimate Wedding Package

 - Cake: a small two-tiered wedding cake

-- Dinner: restaurant recommendations, menu procurement, some may have small private dining rooms, and others may be excellent options for the wedding ceremony too!
+- Dinner: restaurant recommendations, menu procurement - some may have small private dining rooms, and others may be excellent options for the wedding ceremony too!

-- Personalized wedding: although this is a package, it is highly personalized and customized to reflect your style and vision - no two weddings are ever the same.
+- Personalized wedding: although this is a package, it is highly personalized to reflect your style and vision - no two weddings are ever the same.
 Please scroll down the page and view photos of our small weddings.
 Each one is truly unique.

 - Still have questions?
 Read this page for the "nitty gritty" details about the package.
 Please also call Wendee at (303) 946-4442 to discuss how the wedding day flows.